 Research BriefingVideo conference technology has significantly changed litigation practice.
 We may think of it solely in the context of expert witnesses, but the technology benefits parties and lay witnesses as well....

 Vident Partners connects attorneys with qualified digital evidence & e-discovery expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →